Kaori61/project-demo/README.md

 * The data was anonymised.
 Ethical consideration was addressed with this project.

 ## Unfixed Bugs
+* I tried to creat a plot with plotly but
-* Please mention unfixed bugs and why they were not fixed.
+Please mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation are not valid reasons to leave bugs unfixed.
 * Did you recognise gaps in your knowledge, and how did you address them?
 * If applicable, include evidence of feedback received (from peers or instructors) and how it improved your approach or understanding.